h0ethan04/h0ethan04/README.md

 ### Hi there!
 My name is Ethan Ho and I am a first year Computer Science major at UCI!

 I'm interested in working on becoming a full stack developer by combining my classes and extracurricular activities.
-I enjoy drinking tea and running (*though not necessarily at the same time*), and I'm also a huge fan of dad jokes and wordplay.
+I enjoy drinking boba tea or matcha and running (*though not necessarily at the same time*), and I'm also a huge fan of dad jokes and wordplay.

 ![Jokes Card](https://readme-jokes.vercel.app/api)